A nomadic campsite with dirt bikes, Mongolia.

 I am sure that having an education has helped them be successful in their nomadic herding business.
 After all, being a nomadic herder is a business that needs to be run as a small enterprise.

-They have herds they must tend to and understand about their health and well-being.
-They also have to know about wool or cashmere prices as they sell their cashmere and wool to the highest bidders.
-They also need to be able to handle the accounts of their business.
 This family also ran a horse riding and camel business.
 The wife of the nomadic herding family had an accounting degree and had worked as an accountant, which I am sure has come in handy as they have run their business.

 The husband was an engineer, and I could see around the campsite where he had used his engineering degree to help improve their ger or yurt camp.
-As I looked around at their camp, I felt like this was the face of the new Mongolian herder – they are nomadic herders who are educated and have University degrees, yet they are using their degrees to live the traditional nomadic lifestyle.
+As I looked around at their camp, I felt like this was the face of the new Mongolian herder – they are nomadic herders who are educated and have University degrees.
+Yet, they are using their degrees to live the traditional nomadic lifestyle.

-Sometimes looks can be a bit deceiving.
-When you look at the nomads, you see them in their nomadic clothes and Russian leather boots, you may think they do not know or understand the world, but I discovered nothing could be further from the truth.
+Sometimes, looks can be a bit deceiving.
+When you look at the nomads, you see them in their nomadic clothes and Russian leather boots.
+You may think they do not know or understand the world, but I discovered nothing could be further from the truth.

-The sewing machine was in the corner of their yurt (ger), and the rolls of fabric somewhere else so that the wife could lovingly make her husband what he needed to go about and do his daily work with the herds.
+The sewing machine was in the corner of their yurt (ger), and the rolls of fabric were somewhere else so that the wife could lovingly make her husband what he needed to go about and do his daily work with the herds.

 Maybe their life as a nomadic herder is not so different from many places in America, Europe, and other parts of the world.
 We may have a lot more in common than we think we have.